 Maybe you’ll want to save 401k or other savings for those types of expenses and use your non-retirement savings for your pre-sixty-five life.

-Just be sure you have a plan to cover “now” and “later” expenses.
+Just be sure you have a financial planner in place to cover “now” and “later” expenses.

 Multiply Your Post-Retirement Budget

-And the really good news is that if you’re wise with your investments, you could live forever on this money.
+And the really good news is that if you’re wise with your investments, you could live forever on the money in your retirement accounts.

 This is the power of investment interest, and this is why investing wisely is so important.